noahschutte/phase-0/week-4/nums-letters.md

 **What are strings?
 Why and when would you use them?**

+Strings are unique from an integer or float.
+They can be empty or a collection of characters, including letters, numbers, spaces, and special characters.

 **What are local variables?
 Why and when would you use them?**